 What does the school do well and what does it need to do better?

-This means that some pupils do not develop their knowledge as strongly as they should.
+Occasionally, some pupils do not build their knowledge as well as they could in these curriculum areas.

 The arrangements for safeguarding are effective.